 01 of 04

-Most of these top food and drink gifts won't put a huge dent in your wallet, but they will surely please whoever receives them.
-Choose from a wide range of Dutch specialties including delicious Gouda cheese, ooey gooey stroopwafels, decadent chocolate, hearty beer and an endless array of traditional cookies.
+Most of Amsterdam's food and drink gifts won't put a huge dent in your wallet, but they will surely please whoever receives them.
+Choose from a wide range of Dutch specialties including delicious Gouda cheese, ooey gooey stroopwafels, decadent chocolate, hearty beer, and an endless array of traditional cookies.
 No matter the price, these treats are always a hit!

 02 of 04